Hue: The Ancient Imperial Capital of Vietnam

 Located on the Perfume River, Hue's misty atmosphere reminds visitors of its once mysterious imperial past akin to China's forbidden city.

-Hue was the centre of the Nguyen dynasty which ruled this place from 1558 to 1945.
-The legacy of this long reign left Hue with many places to explore and interesting things do.
+Hue was the center of the Nguyen dynasty, which ruled this place from 1558 to 1945.
+The legacy of this long reign left Hue with many places to explore and exciting things to do.

-Declared a UNESCO World Heritage in 1993, this former royal city of Vietnam just feted its 2 millionth tourist with flowers and gifts.
+Declared a UNESCO World Heritage in 1993, this former royal city of Vietnam just feted its two millionth tourist with flowers and gifts.
 Today, many more visit this charming ancient city.

-Though devastated during the Vietnam War (remember TET?), Hue has still a sampling of the Nguyen palaces, temples and pagodas as well as the tombs of these early Vietnamese rulers.
+Though devastated during the Vietnam War (remember TET?), Hue still has a sampling of the Nguyen palaces, temples, pagodas, and the tombs of these early Vietnamese rulers.

-Finding monuments and old buildings is rarely difficult, but if you want the sense and feel of history, a little effort is needed.
+Finding monuments and old buildings is rarely problematic, but a little effort is needed if you want the sense and feel of history.

-Although we had been wanting to visit Hue because of its history, we were not there by choice.
-The gods must have listened as we missed our flight coming from Hoi An to Ho Chi Minh.
-Vietnam Airlines just kept delaying flights in our itinerary and this was the worst because we finally decided to sleep in Hue after a full day wait at the airport.
+Although we wanted to visit Hue because of its history, we were not there by choice.
+The gods must have listened as we missed our flight from Hoi An to Ho Chi Minh.
+Vietnam Airlines kept delaying flights in our itinerary, which was the worst because we finally decided to sleep in Hue after a full day's wait at the airport.

-Four flights, four disasters...a new record for us in completely dysfunctional airlines!
-The first delay was great as we had a chance to go around and see the city.
+Four flights, four disasters - a new record for us in entirely dysfunctional airlines!
+The first delay was significant as we could go around and see the city.

-We rented a car and just went for an instant tour of the must see places in Hue.
-It was a glimpse at Vietnam's past and we really lucked out with the driver, so it was impressive, informative and entertaining.
+We rented a car and just went for an instant tour of the must-see places in Hue.
+It was a glimpse at Vietnam's past, and we lucked out with the driver, so it was impressive, informative, and entertaining.

 Top Things to Do in Hue